hdShang/arxiv-daily/docs/cs-CL/2025-08-17/papers/250816636v1-cognitive-decision-routing-in-large-language-models-when-to-think-fa.md

 ---
 layout: default
-title: Cognitive Decision Routing in Large Language Models: When to Think Fast, When to Think Slow
+title: "Cognitive Decision Routing in Large Language Models: When to Think Fast, When to Think Slow"
 ---

 # Cognitive Decision Routing in Large Language Models: When to Think Fast, When to Think Slow